csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **3.8 Nested Subqueries**

 SQL provides a mechanism for nesting subqueries.
-A subquery is a **select**\-**from**\- **where** expression that is nested within another query.
-A common use of sub- queries is to perform tests for set membership, make set comparisons, and deter- mine set cardinality, by nesting subqueries in the **where** clause.
+A subquery is a **select**\-**from**\**where** expression that is nested within another query.
+A common use of subqueries is to perform tests for set membership, make set comparisons, and determine set cardinality, by nesting subqueries in the **where** clause.
 We study such uses of nested subqueries in the **where** clause in Sections 3.8.1 through 3.8.4.
 In Section 3.8.5, we study nesting of subqueries in the **from** clause.
 In Section 3.8.7, we see how a class of subqueries called scalar subqueries can appear wherever an expression returning a value can occur.

 **3.8.1 Set Membership**